TGOlson/blockchain/README.md

 ## docs

 A blockchain is a config and a tree of blocks with each node having a potentially infinite set of branches.
 A `Blockchain` also includes a tag to note whether is has been verified to meet all the expected conditions -- `Blockchain Validated` or `Blockchain Unvalidated`.
-Docs are also available on [Hackage](https://hackage.haskell.org/package/blockchain).

 ```hs
 data Blockchain a = Blockchain